Rigidity of high dimensional graph manifolds: Co-Hopf property

 \section{Co-Hopf property}

-For our next result, we will need the notion of \emph{transverse} fibers.
-Let $M$ be a graph manifold, and $V_1, V_2$ a pair of adjacent pieces.
-We say that the two pieces have {\it transverse fibers} along a common torus $T$ provided that, under the gluing diffeomorphism $\psi: T^+ \rightarrow T^-$ of the boundary tori, the image of the fiber subgroup of $\pi_1(T^+)$ under $\psi_*$ intersects the fiber subgroup of $\pi_1(T^-)$ only in $\{0\}$.

-\begin{theorem} Let $M$ be a graph manifold, with $\partial M=\emptyset$, and assume that $M$ contains a pair of adjacent pieces with transverse fibers.
-Then the fundamental group $\pi_1(M)$ is co-Hopfian, i.e. every injective homomorphism $\phi: \pi_1(M)\hookrightarrow \pi_1(M)$ is automatically an isomorphism. \end{theorem}
+\begin{proposition} Let $M$ be an (extended) graph manifold, with $\partial M=\emptyset$, and assume that $M$ contains a pair of adjacent pieces with transverse fibers.
+Then the fundamental group $\pi_1(M)$ is co-Hopfian, i.e. every injective homomorphism $\phi: \pi_1(M)\hookrightarrow \pi_1(M)$ is automatically an isomorphism. \end{proposition}

-\begin{proof} Let $\Gamma:= \pi_1(M)$.
-Using $\phi$, we can identify $\phi (\Gamma)$ with a subgroup of $\Gamma$, and our goal is to show the index $[\Gamma: \phi(\Gamma)]$ must be equal to one.
-A standard argument shows that $[\Gamma: \phi(\Gamma)]$ must be finite, for if it wasn't, then we would have two manifold models for a $K(\Gamma, 1)$: the compact manifold $M$, and its non-compact cover $\widehat M$ corresponding to the infinite index subgroup $\phi(\Gamma) \leq \Gamma$.
-Using these models to compute the top dimensional group cohomology of $\Gamma$ with $\mathbb Z /2$-coefficients gives:
+\begin{proof} Let $G:= \pi_1(M)$.
+Using $\phi$, we can identify $\phi (G)$ with a subgroup of $G$, and our goal is to show the index $[G: \phi(G)]$ must be equal to one.
+A standard argument shows that $[G: \phi(G)]$ must be finite, for if it wasn't, then we would have two manifold models for a $K(G, 1)$: the compact manifold $M$, and its non-compact cover $\widehat M$ corresponding to the infinite index subgroup $\phi(G) \leq G$.
+Using these models to compute the top dimensional group cohomology of $G$ with $\mathbb Z /2$-coefficients gives:

 a contradiction.